howardosborne/locust_for_jmeter_users/README.md

 # A guide to Locust for JMeter users

 This is a short guide for anyone who is familiar with JMeter and would like to learn about Locust.
+The there is a feature in JMete you would like to know how to do in Locust, raise an [issue](https://github.com/howardosborne/locust_for_jmeter_users/issues).

 It is divided into three parts.